 - Call Dr. Delaune if you notice sharp or rough edges, or snags on your bonded tooth.

-New Orleans Tooth Bonding from a Cosmetic Dentist
+Tooth Bonding from a Cosmetic Dentist

 Dr. Delaune is an accreditation candidate of the American Academy of Cosmetic Dentistry.
 He has post-graduate education in cosmetic dentistry techniques.
 Dr. Delaune has the artistic eye required to apply bonding that beautifully matches your natural teeth.